s-fifteen-instruments/guardian/docs/source/user/U_API.rst

 .. code:: json

    {
-      "is_initialized": bool,
+      "is_initialized": "bool",
-      "is_sealed": bool,
+      "is_sealed": "bool",
-      "is_authenticated": bool
+      "is_authenticated": "bool"
    }

 Example Value

 .. code:: json

    {
-      "is_initialized": true,
+      "is_initialized": "true",
-      "is_sealed": false,
+      "is_sealed": "false",
-      "is_authenticated": true
+      "is_authenticated": "true"
    }